gravitational/teleport/docs/4.3/trustedclusters.md

 There are three common types of problems Teleport administrators can run into when configuring trust between two clusters:

-* **HTTPS configuration**: when the main cluster uses a self-signed or invalid HTTPS certificate.
+* **HTTPS configuration**: when the root cluster uses a self-signed or invalid HTTPS certificate.
-* **Connectivity problems**: when a trusting cluster "leaf" does not show up in `tsh clusters` output on "root".
+* **Connectivity problems**: when a leaf cluster "leaf" does not show up in `tsh clusters` output on "root".
 * **Access problems**: when users from "root" get "access denied" error messages trying to connect to nodes on "leaf".

 ### HTTPS configuration

-If the `web_proxy_addr` endpoint of the main cluster uses a self-signed or invalid HTTPS certificate, you will get an error: "the trusted cluster uses misconfigured HTTP/TLS certificate".
-For ease of testing the teleport daemon of "leaf" can be started with  `--insecure` CLI flag to accept self-signed certificates.
+If the `web_proxy_addr` endpoint of the root cluster uses a self-signed or invalid HTTPS certificate, you will get an error: "the trusted cluster uses misconfigured HTTP/TLS certificate".
+For ease of testing, the teleport daemon on "leaf" can be started with the `--insecure` CLI flag to accept self-signed certificates.
 Make sure to configure HTTPS properly and remove the insecure flag for production use.

 ### Connectivity Problems